M.A. Latin American Studies; M.P.H. Health Behavior Health Promotion

-Since starting back in August 2019, I’ve been keeping busy.
+Since August 2019, I’ve been keeping busy:

-· This semester (Fall2020) I am a graduate assistant for the Center for Latin American Studies department and a graduate research assistant for a chronic disease prevention program in Nogales, Arizona.
+• I’ve been a graduate assistant for the Center for Latin American Studies department and a graduate research assistant for a chronic disease prevention program in Nogales, Arizona.
 I've also had the opportunity to teach Spanish for the Spanish and Portuguese Department.

-· I've tried to volunteer for Casa Alitas, a local organization that is helping those newly arrived migrants from Central America.
+• I've volunteered for Casa Alitas, a local organization that is helping those newly arrived migrants from Central America.